plotly/plotly.py/doc/python/marker-style.md

 The `marker_symbol` attribute allows you to customize the symbol used to represent markers.

 In the following figure, hover over a symbol to see its name.
-Set the `marker_symbol` attribute equal to that name to change the marker symbol in your figure to use it.
+Set the `marker_symbol` attribute equal to that name to change the marker symbol in your figure.

 ```python
 import plotly.graph_objects as go